Skip to main content

 a few things to keep in mind when using this filter:

-• a high % on a small sample size isn't as meaningful as the same % on a large one. always check the occurrence count alongside the rate
+• a high % on a small sample size isn't as meaningful as the same % on a large one. pair this filter with the frequency filter below rather than reading the rate on its own

 • setting the floor too high (e.g. 85%+) may leave you with very few setups — especially on shorter lookback periods where sample sizes are smaller